angeleefshaw/readme-gen/README.md

   ## Installation
   Clone this repository by clicking on the green button that says 'Code'

+  Remeber to run the command
+  > npm i
+  Or
+  >npm install
+  to install dependencies before running the application your command line.

   ## Usage
   Invoke the applicaton with the command